kai-niemi/chaos/README.md

 **Hint:** To have a greater chance to observe anomalies in RC, decrease the `--selection` and/or increase `--iterations` with 10x.

+### Read Skew Workload

+Examples:

+    ./run.sh --rc --selection 20 read_skew
+    ./run.sh --url "jdbc:postgresql://localhost:5432/chaos" --dialect psql --rc read_skew

+This workload is similar to write skew where the account balances are read in separate statements where the sum is expected to remain constant.
+Under RC without locks its allowed to read values committed by other concurrent transactions and therefore observe deviations.

 ## CockroachDB Setup

 Ensure that you are using CockroachDB 23.2 or later and then enable RC with: